Exporting system logs for any virtual machine fails via vCenter UI and downloads an invalid file starting version 8.0u3.

 In the next step, select the complete path for the .vmx file for the VM from the above step:

-vm-support --vm /vmfs/volumes/xxxxxxxx-xxxxxxxx-xxxx-xxxxxxxxxxxx/Test VMachine/Test VMachine.vm
+vm-support --vm /vmfs/volumes/xxxxxxxx-xxxxxxxx-xxxx-xxxxxxxxxxxx/Test VMachine/Test VMachine.vmx

-In addition to the above, to customize the log bundle, i.e., suspending the VM, sending hung command etc., then the manifests could be listed using the below command.
+In addition to the above, to customize the log bundle, i.e., suspending the VM, sending hung command, etc., then the manifests could be listed using the below command.

 vm-support --listmanifests

-could be used to check for all the available options.
+vm-support -h could be used to check for all the available options.

-command-line to collect the System logs directly from the host:
+Use vm-support command-line to collect the System logs directly from the host:

 Note: The virtual machine must be registered in the inventory.